5 Best Practices to Collect Customer Data the Right Way

 2. Focus on what's meaningful to the customer

-It's essential to collect data that is relevant and valuable to your customers.
+It's essential to collect relevant and valuable data from your customers.
 If customers feel they're providing redundant information, they will likely abandon any process.

-For instance, in a SaaS business that offers payroll software, ask consumers about their needs, including the number of employees, payment and currency options, and reporting requirements.
+For instance, a SaaS business that offers payroll software should ask consumers about their needs, including the number of employees, payment and currency options, and reporting requirements.

 3. Keep it simple